 These are apps that target a particular platform.
 They aim at the best user experience, fast work, and optimization.
 They are usually large and heavy.
 They make use of APIs and may process a wide range of features simultaneously.
 The cost of making native apps will increase with the number of platforms you want to support.
 These apps usually are business apps, education apps, and entertainment apps.
 An example is WhatsApp.

 b.
 Hybrid applications

 These are cross-platform apps.
 A single code works for all platforms.
 They are best suited to reach many people at the start.
 The cost of developing and maintaining these apps is less.
 They are less optimized, lack access to APIs, and cannot offer the native user experience.
 They are suitable for small and medium communication apps, lifestyle apps.

 These are apps with huge data sets to operate.
 They store data on the device or on a web server.
 They are more complex and to work as desired, additional features like internet connection, access to gallery or file storage might be required.
 Examples are mobile dictionary apps.

 d.
 Game apps

 Games may be either simple or complex.
 A more complex game will cost more.
 Some advanced games have 3D graphics and physics, global ratings, AR support, even social media integration.
 Game apps are the most popular applications worldwide.
 And they are also the most profitable category of applications.
-Example of game app is Angry Birds game app that cost near $140,000 to develop and made $70 million in the first year.
+An example of a game app is the Angry Birds game app that cost near $140,000 to develop and made $70 million in the first year.